Sambit-12/tanmaya191-SDLC_8_Thunderbirds/1_Requirements/Readme.md

 ## 1️⃣Who?
 - Any person who intends to play with some fundamentals of Electrical and Electronics arena.
+- It can be used by anyone at any place.
+- Can by used ny students from schools to graduates.
+- suitable for any comman man to perform simple calculation .

-## 2️⃣What?
+## 2️⃣Why?
-- A virtual and command line interface based project which does basic calculation and conversions of basic electrical concepts, analysis and monitoring of various parameters of     electrical machines.
+- To reduce the complexity in calculation involving electrical parameters
+- To make a handy module for students and working professionals.
+- To make a Time effecient, reliable and simple prototype.

 ## 3️⃣When?
-- The project is developed as a part of "Applied SDLC Module" of Genesis internship program.
+- A virtual and command line interface based project which does basic calculation and conversions of basic electrical concepts, analysis and monitoring of various parameters of     electrical machines and developed as a part of "Applied SDLC Module" of Genesis internship program.
 - The project can be employed when there is need in calculation of basic Electrical concepts either in day-to-day aplplication or for labrotary procedures.

 ## 4️⃣Where?
 - The program is developed in Visual StudioCode IDE.
 - Users can use this application on their desktop or laptop terminal
+- Can be used in schools and universities for labrotary purposes

 ## 1️⃣How?
 - The module was build solely by using C and concepts like "Make Files" has been implemented.
 - Testing has been carried out by "Unity"
 - And the code quality is ensured by screening the code in various code reviewing entities such as "Codacy", "Git Inspector", etc.

-# Detail requirements
+# Detail requirements 📋

 ## High Level Requirements
 | ID | Description | Status (Implemented) |